Entanglement Phases in large-N hybrid Brownian circuits with long-range couplings: Hybrid Brownian circuit on qubits

-In the symmetry broken phase $\delta > 0$ \cite{smsecIV}, the twisted boundary condition at $t = T$ supports a bulk domain wall with spatial extent $A$ and time-like height $\xi_{t}$.
+In the symmetry broken phase $\delta > 0$, the twisted boundary condition at $t = T$ supports a bulk domain wall with spatial extent $A$ and time-like height $\xi_{t}$.
 The space-like part of the domain wall with spatial extent $A$ has a domain wall tension $\sigma_{r} \sim \xi_{t}\left(\phi/\xi_{t}\right)^{2}\propto \delta^{\frac{3}{2}}$.
 The time-like part of the domain wall also contributes an energetic term (sub-extensive in $A$) arising from the power-law just like~(\ref{eq:symmentropy}).
-Combining these results together we have~\footnote{In the absence of power-law terms, we obtain $1/N$ logarithmic corrections to the entropy in the symmetry-broken phase for the local model, which arise from the fluctuations of the domain wall~\cite{li2020statistical,SM_secIV}.}, \bea \frac{\hat{S}^{(2)}_{A}}{N} \sim \eea We emphasize that the power-law correction to the entropy in the volume-law (symmetry-broken) phase is a novel result, which leads to enhanced error-correcting properties for long-range hybrid circuits.
+Combining these results together we have, \bea \frac{\hat{S}^{(2)}_{A}}{N} \sim \eea

+In the absence of power-law terms, we obtain $1/N$ logarithmic corrections to the entropy in the symmetry-broken phase for the local model, which arise from the fluctuations of the domain wall, similar to the capital wave theory predictios~\cite{li2020statistical}, which is discussed in Appendix~\ref{appsec:symmbroken}.

+We emphasize that the power-law correction to the entropy in the volume-law (symmetry-broken) phase is a novel result, which leads to enhanced error-correcting properties for long-range hybrid circuits.